Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Methodology

-In this section, we introduce how to regenerate the exemplars with past prompts.
-To achieve this, we leverage an off-the-shelf conditional generative model.
-We choose ControlNet~\cite{ControlNet} as the generator because it is a well-performing diffusion model that allows both visual and textual prompt inputs.

-We directly apply the pre-trained ControlNet without fine-tuning on target datasets.
-Therefore, we do not need to allocate any memory space to save the ControlNet model: we are able to re-download the ControlNet model from the cloud at the beginning of each phase.
+To regenerate high-resolution exemplars from visual and textual prompts, we leverage a pre-trained ControlNet~\citep{ControlNet}, which is directly applicable without being fine-tuned on target datasets.
+There is no need to allocate any memory space to save ControlNet, as we are able to re-download the ControlNet model from the cloud at the beginning of each phase.
 This setting has its strengths and weaknesses.
-By avoiding saving the generator, we can make full use of the memory buffer to store edge maps.
+By avoiding saving the generator in our buffer, we take full advantage of the memory to store old data.
 However, we have to sacrifice the generator's capability to fit our dataset.
-Consequently, the generated images might greatly differ from our images in brightness, contrast, noise, etc., leading to a potentially huge domain gap.
-We propose two solutions to tackle this issue in \cref{sec:domain_gap}.
+Consequently, the generated images might greatly differ from our images in various properties such as brightness, contrast, noise, etc., leading to a potentially huge domain gap.
+We propose two solutions to tackle this issue in Section~\ref{sec:domain_gap}.